Safety Harness to use with a Service Dog, Autism Dog

 - the 2 chest strap design makes the harness very secure around the person's body and very comfortable to wear

 - the chest straps close at the back of the harness with buckles.
-The buckles can be replaced with locking buckles for increased security.
+The buckles can be replaced with Locking Buckles for increased security.

 - the harness is put on and removed in the usual manner; over their head, chest straps under their arms, buckle up at the back